aodhanlutetiae/dj_reading/docs/source/index.rst

 `Ronderos, Maria Teresa.
 How Innovative Newsrooms Are Using Artificial Intelligence.
 GIJN, January 2019
 <https://gijn.org/2019/01/22/artificial-intelligence-demands-genuine-journalism/>`__

 `Soma, Jonathan.
-Practical data science for journalists
+Practical data science for journalists (lots of techniques and case studies for journalists)
 <https://investigate.ai/>`__

 `Stray, Jonathan.
 Beyond the Hype: Using AI Effectively in Investigative Journalism.
 GIJN, September 2019